riteshgajare/.emacs.d/README.md

     $ cd ~/.e_dotfiles
     $ ./install.rb

 I mostly do development on C/C++/Cuda & some web development.
 You can fork the repo and do changes accordingly.

+In order to update the submodules just run the update command
+    $ ./update.rb